dream-horizon-org/delivr/README.md

 - **Full and Patch Bundle Updates**: Deliver both full updates and efficient patch updates by sending only the differences.
 - **Brotli Compression Support**: Utilize [Brotli compression](https://github.com/ds-horizon/delivr-cli#release-management) to optimize both full and patch bundles for even smaller sizes compared to the default deflate algorithm.
-- **Base Bytecode Optimization**: Reduce patch bundle sizes significantly using the bytecode structure of your base bundle.
-Learn more in the [Understanding Base Bytecode Optimization](#understanding-base-bytecode-optimization) section.
+- **Base Bytecode Optimization**: Reduce patch bundle sizes significantly using the [bytecode](#understanding-base-bytecode-optimization) structure of your base bundle.
 - **Automated Bundle Handling**: Automatically manage bundles for both Android and iOS, ensuring seamless integration with the DOTA platform.
 - **Flexible Configuration**: Leverage CLI capabilities for custom configuration needs.
 See [Delivr CLI](https://github.com/ds-horizon/delivr-cli) for more details.
 - **Architecture Support**: Compatible with both old and new architecture setups.